 - What’s the best way to post something where it will be seen and get a response?

-Over time, all charters will slowly cease to be relevant to the community they attempt to describe unless you make an effort to revisit it on an annual basis.
-It probably will not be of much help to assess it more often than that unless there is some radical update to the community’s purpose or membership.
+Over time, all charters slowly cease to be relevant to the community they attempt to describe unless you make an effort to revisit it on an annual basis.
+It probably will not be of much help to assess it more often than that unless there is some radical change to the community’s purpose or membership.